Dr Mette Sorenson, of the Danish

-Dr Mette Sorenson, of the Danish Cancer Society, said that the reason for the relationship is unknown, but may be due to increased stress and sleep disturbances associated with high traffic noise.
+Cancer Society, said that the reason for the relationship is unknown,

-He said: 'In this study residential exposure to road traffic noise was associated with a 12 per cent higher risk of myocardial infarction (MI) per ten decibel exposure to noise, showing a clear dose response relationship.'
+associated with a 12 per cent higher risk of myocardial infarction (MI)

-Suggesting one possible explanation he said: 'Sleep disturbances can contribute to cardiovascular risk, leading to the hypothesis that exposure to noise during the night might be more harmful than daytime exposure.
+leading to the hypothesis that exposure to noise during the night might

-'The sleep structure generally becomes more fragmented with age and elderly people are thus more susceptible to sleep disturbances.'
+sleep structure generally becomes more fragmented with age and elderly

 He said it was possible that changes in lifestyle caused by disrupted sleep could play a part.

-But he adds: 'Stress and sleep disturbances can cause changes to lifestyle habits, including increased tobacco smoking and thus potentially a stronger association between traffic noise and MI among smokers.
+he adds: 'Stress and sleep disturbances can cause changes to lifestyle

 'However we found indications of a high effect of road traffic noise on MI among never smokers.'